jvandemo/ZendService_Oauth2/README.md

 $client = new Client($config);
 ```

-Let ZendService_Oauth2 build the authorization request for you:
+Let the client build the authorization request for you:

 ```
 $url = $client->getAuthorizationRequestUrl()